farfamahar/farfamahar.github.io/src/content/digitalGarden/how to do nothing.md

 ---
-title: 'how to do nothing'
+title: 'how to do nothing book notes'
 description: ''
 pubDate: 'Aug 28 2025'
 heroImage: ''